Authorized testing only — use against systems you own or have explicit written permission to test.

 Step 2 — Discover URLs with parameters

 Use Katana or FFUF to crawl live hosts and surface URLs that contain query parameters.
 Parameters are the injection surface — without this step, SQLMap has nothing precise to target.
+PhantomRed workflow scripts commonly chain this stage directly into the parameter validation step, passing only confirmed parameterized URLs downstream.

 bash — URL and parameter discovery